 You can also purchase data vouchers to use on Bluesky Wifi Hotspots that are installed around the island and at several Aitutaki resorts.
-We don’t suggest purchasing a bulk wifi package from Bluesky like we did for use on Aitutaki.
+We don’t suggest purchasing a bulk wifi package from Bluesky as we did for use on Aitutaki.
 Not every hotel uses Bluesky as their network, so if you purchased a package you will have to go to a local restaurant/hotel that has that network.

 Our hotel used Zenbu, but we didn’t want to purchase another package so used our Bluesky at the restaurants we ate at.
 Additionally, our hotel Tamanu Beach gave us each 100MB voucher when we checked in,

 General Stores in Aitutaki

 If you plan on self-catering The shelves are pretty bare inside of many of the stores in Aitutaki.
 Expect chips, canned goods, noodles, and frozen food.
 We actually had to go to 3 different shops to find one with beer, and the hardware store was the one that ended up having it.

 - $6 for 1.5 liters of Diet Coke

 - $4.80 for a large bag of chips

 - $2 for one scoop ice cream cone of Tip Top brand